-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY 071-902 on this page have been confirmed with Standard Application System (SAS) County-District No. by telephone/e-mall/FAX on School Years 2010-2013 Amendment No. of TEA.
-Texas Title I Priority Schools Grant Schedule #4-Program Requirements Part 2: Statutory Requirements Primary Component Where Requirement Description - Federal Statutory Requirements Described designed with school staff to ensure they are equipped to facilitate Program Assurances effective teaching and learning and have the capacity to successfully implement school reform strategies; and (E) Implement such strategles as financial incentives, increased opportunities for promotion and career growth, and more flexible work conditions that are designed to recruit, place, and retain staff with the skills necessary to meet the needs of the students in a transformation school.
-2. Comprehensive instructional reform strategies.
-(A) Use data to identify and implement an instructional program that is research-based and vertically aligned from one grade to the next as well as aligned with State academic standards; and (B) Promote the continuous use of student data (such as from formative, interim, and summative assessments) to inform and differentiate instruction in order to meet the academic needs of individual students.
-21 3.
-Increasing learning time and creating community-oriented schools.
-(A) Establish schedules and strategies that provide increased learning time: and (B) Provide ongoing mechanisms for family and community engagement.
-4. Providing operational flexibility and sustained support.
-(A) Give the school sufficient operational flexibility (such as staffing, calendars/time, and budgeting) to implement fully a comprehensive approach to substantially improve student achievement outcomes and increase high school graduation rates; and (B) Ensure that the school receives ongoing, intensive technical assistance and related support from the LEA, the SEA, or a designated external lead partner organization (such as a school turnaround organization or an EMO).
-An LEA may also implement other strategies to develop teachers' and school Program Assurances leaders' effectiveness, such as--(A) Provide additional compensation to attract and retain staff with the skills necessary to meet the needs of the students in a transformation school; (B) Institute a system for measuring changes in instructional practices 22 resulting from professional development; or (C) Ensure that the school is not required to accept a teacher without the mutual consent of the teacher and principal, regardless of the teacher's seniority.
+For TEA Use Only Adjustments and/or annotations made his page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) O71~902 County-District No. by t elephone/e-mail/FAX on of TEA.
+Amendment No. J' VI IEI Texas Title I Priority Schools Grant Amendment No. Schedule #4-Program Requirements P art 2: Statutory Requireme 20 M Primary Component Where Requirement Description - F ederal Statutory Requirements Described designed with school state effective teaching and less implement school reform (E) Implement such strate opportunities for produced skills necessary to make school.
+2. Comprehensive instruction (A) Use data to identic is research.
+21 (B) Promote the con formative, interi differentiate inst individual studer 3.
+Increasing learning time (A) Establish schedu time; and next as well as aligned with State academic standards; and (B) Promote the continuous use of student data (such as from formative, interim, and summative assessments) to inform and differentiate instruction in order to meet the academic needs of individual students.
+3. Increasing learning time and creating community-oriented schools.
+(A) Establish schedules and strategies that provide increased learning engagement.
+4. Providing operational fle (A) Give the school of calendars/time, comprehensive a achievement out rates; and (B) Ensure that the of designated externaround organical endocates.
+22 leaders' effectiveness, such as- (A) Provide additional compensation necessary to meet the resulting from profession (C) Ensure that the school is er strategies to develop teachers' and school ensation to attract and retain staff with the skills needs of the students in a transformation school; easuring changes in instructional practices nal development; or not required to accept a teacher without the eacher and principal, regardless of the teacher's Program Assurances